nephlm/codex-manuscript-wordcount/README.md

 All of these settings are stored in the workspace config, and you can edit them there.
 However, there is no validation when editing them manually, so it may cause issues.

+You may create a `.codexignore` file in the root of your workspace in the same [format](https://www.w3schools.com/git/git_ignore.asp?remote=github) used by [.gitignore](https://git-scm.com/docs/gitignore), and the word counter will ignore any files which match the ignore patterns.

 ## Limitations

 - Changing the document root while in the middle of a session may cause the session count to become inaccurate.